butfirstchai.com

 pressure cook

-cover the pressure cooker with its lid and regulator.
-Cook on a medium flame for 15 minutes or 4 to 5 whistles and switch off.
-If using a pot, cover and cook for 25 mins or until the meat is cooked through stirring occasionally.
+Cover and pressure cook on medium for 15 minutes or 4 to 5 whistles, then switch off.
+If using a pot, cover and cook for 25 mins or until the meat is cooked through, stirring occasionally.

 opened after pressure cooled